Family Medical Leave Act

 Your employer must reserve the same or comparable job for you when you return to work and you cannot suffer a hostile work environment or retaliation for exercising your rights.

-Our attorneys can help you determine what your rights are with respect to your facts.
+Our labor law attorneys can help you determine what your rights are with respect to your facts.
 Our firm’s employment attorneys can help you protect your rights.
 If you believe you were denied FMLA rights or have any other question, contact us today or call (305) 481-9584.